-Computing Computing (formerly known as ICT) is the teaching and learning of com- puter skills and software.
+Computing Computing (formerly known as ICT) is the teaching and learning of computer skills and software.
 Early Learning Goals These set out the learning and development skills most children should have achieved by the end of their first year at school.
 Early Years Founda- Often shortened to EYFS, this is the set of standards for the learning, detion Stage velopment and care of children from birth to the end of their first year at school.
-Guided Reading A small group of children with similar learning needs developing their skills by reading and discussing a book together with a teacher or teaching assis- tant.
-INSET or closure In-Service Education and Training.
-Inset days are set aside to allow teachers days. time to update their skills and knowledge in order to raise pupil achieve- ment.
+Guided Reading Children work as a class or in small groups to read and discuss a text.
+PTD, INSET or closure days.
+In-Service Education and Training.
+Inset days are set aside to allow teachers time to update their skills and knowledge in order to raise pupil achieveuays. ment.
 There are five days a year which are usually held at the start of term or either side of a half term.
-They are decided locally by each school and published annually and are sometimes referred to as Baker days, or PTD) LA The Local Authority is the body responsible for providing education for pu- pils of school age in its area.
+They are decided locally by each school and published annually and are sometimes referred to as Baker days, or PTD) LA The Local Authority is the body responsible for providing education for pupils of school age in its area.
 National Curriculum The basic framework setting out what children aged 5 to 16 in state schools should learn.
 OFSTED Office for Standards in Education.
 The body which inspects state-funded schools.
 OFSTED inspectors produce education reports to help improve standards.
 PPA Time Teachers' planning, preparation and assessment time.
 PSHE Personal, social and health education SATs Standard Assessment Tests.
 These are the national tests that children take at the end of Key Stage 1 (Year 2) and at the end of Key Stage 2 (Year 6).
 SEND Special Educational Needs and Disabilities.
 Learning difficulties for which a child needs additional support.